 There must be some reason why Americans are so much more depressed than they were even during the Great Depression.
 Some have theorized that the excess of choices has created a paralysis of choosing.
 Others have theorized that it comes from “learned helplessness”; that is, we have been taught in late twentieth century America that we are helpless to change our situation.
-After being taught this for some time, we no longer try and avoid painful situations.
-My ancestors, coming from the mountains of West Virginia, would have simply called in their brothers and friends and burned down the painful situation’s cabin.
+After being taught this for some time, we no longer try to avoid painful situations.

-I hypothesize that our massively dysfunctional organizations have created learned helplessness.
-I learn that I am helpless whenever I work for a boss who is at my level or below, because anything that I do will result in failure, especially trying to work hard.
-The dysfunction of the organization creates a string of situations across my work life that teach me that I am helpless in changing my situation.
-If this be true, then simply changing the structure may not be enough to restore the hopefulness of the employees.
+Our massively dysfunctional organizations have created learned helplessness.
+You learn that you are helpless whenever you work for a boss who is at your own level of complexity-processing (or below) because anything that you do will result in his or her ire, especially trying to work hard.
+The dysfunction of the organization creates a string of situations that teach you that you cannot affect your work life for the better.
+No matter what you do, your boss doesn’t think any higher of you.

 Related articles on this site

 - Social Capital and Requisite Organization